|HPS 0410||Einstein for Everyone||Fall 2018|

 synchronizes his clock with one on earth and then leaves earth.
 The

-changing direction.
-When the traveler's clock and the earth clock are
+ever changing direction.
+When the traveler's clock and the earth

-compared, the traveler's clock will be found to have been slowed by the
+clock are compared, the traveler's clock will be found to have been

 (Hint: this space has a preferred state of motion!
 To find it, try drawing in the hypersurfaces of simultaneity of the earth and of the spacetraveler.)